How to write a great cover letter

 If you're unsure, you can check LinkedIn, or call up and ask.
 Someone should be able to give you a name, and it'll show that you've gone the extra mile.

-Make sure you remember to include your own address as well as the company's on the letter.
+Posting your application?
+Then make sure you include your own address as well as the company's on the letter.
 Check out our graduate cover letter template below for the correct layout.

 Bonus tip: If you're addressing your letter to a named person, sign off with "Yours sincerely"; if the name of the addressee is unknown, go for "Yours faithfully".
 You're welcome!